Data Mesh: A New Architectural Approach

 Implementation Difficulties And Advantages Of The Data Mesh

 The Data Mesh offers companies a solution that allows a systematic approach and defines clear ownership by entrusting the various teams with their respective responsibilities.
 In some cases, the Data Mesh can become the starting point for accelerating innovation processes, helping speed them up and avoiding the pitfalls associated with creating giant monoliths.
-In other cases, Data Mesh has supported migrations from on-premise architectures to cloud solutions.
+In other cases, Data Mesh has supported migrations from on-premise architectures to Cloud solutions.

 As with any innovation, even the path toward adopting Data Mesh is not without obstacles.
 Sometimes, despite its countless advantages, one perceives that technology, instead of increasing productivity, makes our work more difficult.
 And more complex.
 This happens, for example, when it is implemented with too strict rules or logic that does not follow the user’s needs.
 This does not mean that the Data Mesh must be abandoned in the bud, but only that it must be set up in a way that suits the context to see the advantages.
 Speaking of the advantages obtainable with Data Mesh, we can summarize them in some main aspects:

-1. Better democratization of data: data mesh architectures facilitate self-service applications from multiple data sources by expanding access: not only technical figures such as data scientists, data engineers, and developers but also users closest to the business can access the data.
+Data mesh architectures facilitate self-service applications from multiple data sources by expanding access: not only technical figures such as data scientists, data engineers, and developers but also users closest to the business can access the data.
 In this way, data silos and operational bottlenecks are reduced, allowing, on the one hand, business users to initiate a more informed and rapid decision-making process and, on the other allowing technical users to prioritize the activities they need more stringently of their skills.

-2. Cost reduction: Data Mesh moves away from batch data processing to the advantage of adopting cloud platforms and streaming pipelines to collect data in real-time.
+Data Mesh moves away from batch data processing to the advantage of adopting cloud platforms and streaming pipelines to collect data in real-time.
 The cloud offers a significant cost advantage thanks to the pay-per-use payment model, i.e., paying only for the space and resources used.
 This means an increase in the transparency of storage costs, therefore, a better allocation of budget and resources.

-3. Security and compliance: as already mentioned, the data mesh promotes solid data governance through a cross-team that applies standards and manages access to sensitive data.
+As already mentioned, the data mesh promotes solid data governance through a cross-team that applies standards and manages access to sensitive data.
 This ensures that companies comply with current regulations.
 The log data guarantees the system’s observability, allowing the auditors to understand which users see which data fully.

-4. Greater interoperability: data owners agree on how domain-independent information is standardized, which facilitates interoperability: when a domain team structures its dataset, it will apply the rules selected to allow data linking between domains quickly and easily.
+Data owners agree on how domain-independent information is standardized, which facilitates interoperability: when a domain team structures its dataset, it will apply the rules selected to allow data linking between domains quickly and easily.
 This cross-domain consistency enables data users to easily interface through APIs and develop applications to suit their business needs more appropriately.

 What is essential to keep in mind is that a well-made Data Mesh architecture requires that a profound cultural and organizational change take place in the company, a change of mentality that leads the entire company to consider data as a product, thus freeing itself from the necks of the bottle and the limits related to the use of a Data Lake, and reaping the benefits of a distributed architecture.
 For this reason, creating a Data Mesh is a significant undertaking.
 It is not just a question of “having” the data in the company.
 Still, a change of mindset is necessary to exploit them to the fullest; otherwise, it will not be possible to derive any benefit.
 In this, a Data Mesh architecture indeed represents a turning point.